Salt Lake City Trust Attorneys

 - Dynasty Trust: Designed to pass wealth from generation to generation while minimizing estate taxes.

-Why Create a Trust?
+Why Should You Create a Trust?

-- Probate Avoidance: One significant benefit of a trust is that it can help your estate avoid probate.
+- Probate Avoidance: One common benefit of a trust is that it can help your estate avoid probate.
 Probate can be a time-consuming and costly process, and a trust allows for the efficient transfer of assets to beneficiaries without court involvement.

 - Privacy: Probate proceedings are public record, exposing your assets and distribution plans.
 A trust, on the other hand, provides a level of privacy as the details of your estate plan are not part of the public record.